samsquire/ideas4/README.md

 # 35. Nearest operator

-A high level functional function for composing queries over complicated nested data structures.
+A high level functional function for composing queries over complicated nested data structures where you ask for the nearest object near this value via object graph traversal or nearest XY coordinates.

-# 36. Adjust operator
+# 36. Adjust with respect to operator

 Imagine you are merging two documents and have an ordered list of changes and there are character indexes of each change in the source document and a character to insert.